 - 1. A teacher returning from leave of absence up to and including one (1) year shall have the right to be reassigned to a reasonably comparable assignment in the same school the teacher was assigned to prior to the leave. - 2.
 A teacher returning from extended leave shall be assigned to a position reasonably comparable to that held prior to the leave. - 3.
 The teacher returning to full teaching duties from a term or terms as president shall be assigned to the position held prior to the release providing it still exists, or, if it no longer exists, to a position equivalent to that position wherever possible. - 4.
 Notwithstanding Article G.38.1, Article G.38.2, and Article G.38.3, a teacher may choose to apply for a posted position pursuant to Article E.21 (Teaching Vacancies). - 5.
 Teachers returning from a leave of absence shall inform the Board in writing by March 1st or date mutually agreed upon with the Association.

 SIGNATURES

-Signed at Courtenay, British Columbia, this day of , 2023
+Signed at Courtenav , British Columbia, this day of .
+2024 Signed at courtenay , = = :

-Lynda-Marie Handfield, Director of Human Resources School District No. 71 (Comox Valley) Karla Neufer, President Comox District Teachers' Association
+Carrie McVeigh,Karla Neufer,Secretary TreasurerPresidentSchool District No. 71 (Comox Valley)Comox District Teachers' Association